 If you’re not familiar with LinkedIn, it’s basically a social media for job searching.
 You can create your resume and include your entire professional history including but not limited to education, volunteer, and work experience.
 You can also connect with peers and potential employers, which is a great way to find new job opportunities!

 If you’re in college, you for sure need a LinkedIn!
-I’ve already explained the importance of having an Instagram in college and starting a college blog, and a LinkedIn is the final key to the crazy puzzle of career building!
+I’ve already explained the importance of having an Instagram in college and starting a college blog, and a LinkedIn is a key to the crazy puzzle of career building!
 Having a LinkedIn profile makes it easy to share your information with future employers, and most job applications nowadays have an option to include your LinkedIn profile.
 These LinkedIn tips for college students will revolutionize your career search experience!

 What if I don’t have any experience?